BlockchainCommons/bc-dcbor-rust/README.md

 ---

-> ⚠️ This is a stub repo: no significant work has yet been done on the Rust implementation of Gordian Envelope.
-The main hub for Gordian Envelope information and development is [here](https://github.com/BlockchainCommons/Gordian/tree/master/Envelope).

----

-The envelope protocol specifies a structured format for hierarchical binary data focused on the ability to transmit it in a privacy-focused way.
-Envelopes are designed to facilitate "smart documents" and have a number of unique features including: easy representation of a variety of semantic structures, a built-in Merkle-like digest tree, deterministic representation using CBOR, and the ability for the holder of a document to selectively encrypt or elide specific parts of a document without invalidating the document structure including the digest tree, or any cryptographic signatures that rely on it.
+`dcbor` is a [CBOR](https://cbor.io) codec that focuses on writing and parsing "deterministic" CBOR per [§4.2 of RFC-8949](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c).
+It does not support parts of the spec forbidden by deterministic CBOR (such as indefinite length arrays and maps).
+It also does not currently support encoding or decoding floating point values.
+It is strict in both what it writes and reads: in particular it will throw decoding errors if variable-length integers are not encoded in their minimal form, or CBOR map keys are not in lexicographic order, or there is extra data past the end of the decoded CBOR item.

 ## Gordian Principles

-Gordian Envelope is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+`dcbor` is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

 * **Independence.** `how does it demonstrate independence`
 * **Privacy.** `how does it demonstrate privacy`